aws-samples/busy-engineers-encryption-sdk/docs/index.rst

     exercises/2-kms_encryption.rst
     exercises/3-encryption_sdk.rst
     exercises/4-caching.rst
+    debugging-tips.rst
     cleaning-up.rst

 Getting started
 ***************

 For help setting up an environment to work through the exercises, see :ref:`Environment Setup`.

+For some tips on how to debug your application if needed, see :ref:`Debugging Tips`.

 When you are done experimenting, you can find instructions for cleaning up the application in :ref:`Cleaning up`.